flyflyinit/cce-rds-dds/README.md

 Once the image is built, you can deploy it locally on your machine using the docker run command.

 ### Tag container image
-The Apache/PHP container image needs to be pushed to the SWR container registry for deployment on the CCE Cluster.
+The Apache/PHP container image could be pushed to the SWR container registry for deployment on the CCE Cluster.
 Depending on your use case, choose one of the following options for tagging and pushing the image.

 After obtaining the Login command and authenticating to SWR.